boTimPact/Computergrafik/README.md

 <br>

 _English version_
-## This project was created in the course of the course computer graphics
+## This project was created as part of the course Computergraphics

 In the exercise part of the course the learned material had to be implemented.<br>
 _**The code in the package lenz/opengl was provided by the professor.**_